junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Doctor rolls his eyes.
 "That's a first, people usually say 'bigger on the inside'."

-"Same thing."
-Dean mumbles.
+"Same thing," Dean mumbles.

 "It's a disguise.
 I like it, I keep it, problem?" the Doctor cocks his head in challenge.

-"Or it might be a malfunction in the Camouflage Unit and Cloaking Device, probably the chameleon circuit has broken down?"
+"Or it might be a malfunction in the Camouflage Unit and Cloaking Device, have you considered replacing the chameleon circuit that has broken down?"
 Cas suggests kindly.

 Dean wiggles his brows, "How about that?"

 The Doctor stares them down.
-"Shut up." he says, turning back to the Tardis.
+"Shut up," he says, turning back to the Tardis.

 He fondles the charred paint on its exterior, his touch gentle and loving.
 He presses his forehead on the doorframe, Dean can hear him murmur quietly: "I'm so sorry, Dear.
 Take your time, rest up.
 We'll find another way."